-San Francisco-based writer and editor for BBC Travel, Hemispheres, Sunset, American Way, Zagat, Travel Weekly, Rodale's Organic Life, Where SF and others, plus various custom publications.
+San Francisco-based writer for Nat Geo Traveler, BBC Travel, Hemispheres, San Francisco Chronicle, Sunset, Zagat, Travel Weekly, Rodale's Organic Life, Where SF + others, plus various custom outlets.

 Piloting between icebergs in Kenai Fjords National Park, Trenton Gould trades crowded tour boats for kayak paddles and helps people experience their own natural enlightenment.

 In Buffalo, entrepreneurs are repurposing everything from grain silos to mental hospitals to reinvigorate New York's Queen City.

 Of their total world population, only about 275 birds live in the wild — and you might see 10 of them here in one day.